 “The digester gas is then recovered and used as a renewable fuel source in cogeneration engines to produce green electricity.
 This electricity is then sold to the grid for distribution to domestic, commercial and industrial clients.”

-“A by-product of the anaerobic digestion process is a nutrient rich sludge, which is dried and granulated for sale as a fertilizer into the agriculture and horticultural markets.
+“A by-product of the anaerobic digestion process is a nutrient-rich sludge, which is dried and granulated for sale as fertilizer into the agriculture and horticultural markets.
 Waste heat from the cogeneration engines is used in the fertilizer drying process and to heat the digesters.”

 “When compared to other food waste disposal processes, such as landfill and composting, the EarthPower facility achieves the highest environmental sustainable use of food waste and most favourable environmental outcomes by way of production of green energy, while also producing organic fertilizer for local agriculture businesses, reducing the need of synthetic fertilizers.”

 Insects As Part Of The Solution?

 Some may find insects gross, disgusting, icky, or whatever word you may use.
 But, did you know that there are research and ideas revolving around them that involves food waste recycling?

 The ABC reports that Canberra, ACT-based startup GoTerra “is experimenting with the idea of using insects to solve such waste problems and expects to process 200 tonnes of waste this year, turning it into chicken food.”